 Administrative users may review, modify, update or correct any personal data submitted to the Site by the administrative account or its sub-accounts at any time (non-administrative users should contact their administrative user for these purposes).
 If you request removal of information that you posted to the Site, copies may remain viewable in cached and archived pages of the Site, or if other users or third party APIs have copied or saved that information.

 You must respect the privacy of others and you must not disclose any personal details about other people including your family, friends, acquaintances, or other persons that may be misleading or cause them harm or offence.
 It is your responsibility to obtain their prior express permission in respect of any submission of their data at any time.

-The data that we collect from you is transferred to, and stored at, a destination outside the European Economic Area (EEA).
+The data that we collect from you is transferred to, and stored at, a destination outside the United Kingdom.
 By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated as securely as it would be within the EEA and under the GDPR.
-Such steps may include our entering into contracts with any third parties we engage and the use of Commission-approved Model Contractual Clauses.
+We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data, and we will take all steps reasonably necessary to ensure that your data is treated as securely as it would be within the United Kingdom and under the Data Protection Legislation.
+Such steps may include entering into contracts with any third parties we engage, which contracts have been approved for use in the UK and which give personal data the same protection it has in the UK.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instructions and where they are subject to a duty of confidentiality.

-You can obtain more details of the protection given to your personal data when it is transferred outside Europe (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us as described in the Contact paragraph below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the United Kingdom (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us as described in the Contact paragraph below.

 We will ensure that your personal data is processed lawfully, fairly, and transparently and that it will only be processed if at least one of the following bases applies: